-Sure, the healthcare industry may have once been considered a slow adopter to the world of inbound marketing, but it's safe to say that these eight examples of true marketing brilliance are busy making up for lost time.
+Sure, the medical industry may have once been considered a slow adopter to the world of inbound marketing, but it's safe to say that these 10 examples of healthcare marketing are making up for lost time.

-Whether using the hashtag to answer common breast cancer questions in a Twitterchat or driving traffic to their website to encourage women to make an appointment at one of their screening locations, #YESMAMM is a perfect example of the power of hashtags to start a movement.
+This campaign used the #YESMAMM hashtag to answer common breast cancer questions in a Twitterchat.
+It also drove traffic to the Carilion Clinic website to encourage women to make an appointment at one of its screening locations.
+The #YESMAMM campaign is a perfect example of the power of hashtags to start a movement.

-With monthly "dares," quizzes, and prizes on their website, United Healthcare encourages followers to make one small healthy change per month and document it on social media.
-This interactive campaign not only leads to healthier habits, but it also fosters an interactive online community of brand loyalists.
+With monthly "dares," quizzes, and prizes on its website, United Healthcare encouraged followers to make one small healthy change per month and document it on social media.
+This interactive campaign not only led to healthier habits, but it also fostered an interactive online community of brand loyalists.

-This clever contest not took advantage of social media hilarity, but it also drove traffic to the medical center's webpage for Men's Health, which has other attractions for awareness, like their blog, podcast, and calendar of events.
+This clever contest not only took advantage of social media hilarity, but it also drove traffic to the medical center's webpage for Men's Health -- which has other attractions for awareness, like their blog, podcast, and calendar of events.

 It's an incredibly powerful slogan: "Right now you may have cancer.
-But what your cancer doesn't know is – You Have Us."
-Through confidence-inspiring web videos, the Dana-Farber Cancer Institute shows their personal approach to cancer treatment and state-of-the-art facilities.
+But what your cancer doesn't know is -- You Have Us."
+Through confidence-inspiring web videos, the Dana-Farber Cancer Institute shows its personal approach to cancer treatment and state-of-the-art facilities.

 By sharing these videos on social media (as well as using more traditional marketing techniques, like television and radio) the cancer center embodies what it means to build trust with your target audience.

-5) Floating Hospital for Children – Tufts Medical Center: OurCircleofMoms.com
+7. Floating Hospital for Children -- Tufts Medical Center

-By creating this space for mothers to find the support they need, the Floating Hospital for Children is positioning their medical center as a trusted resource for parents.
+By creating this space for mothers to find the support they need, the Floating Hospital for Children is positioning its medical center as a trusted resource for parents.

 The Mayo Clinic sees patients from literally all around the world and the goal of the Sharing Mayo Clinic blog is to unite these diverse patients into a global online community.
 The blog showcases stories from patients, family members, and Mayo Clinic staff.

-These inspiring stories and the sense of community that comes from sharing them in one place plays directly into Mayo Clinic's well known reputation as a trusted healthcare resource.
-Of course, Mayo Clinic is no stranger to having multiple blogs and general healthcare marketing awesomeness, so their inclusion on this list shouldn't come as any surprise.
+These inspiring stories and the sense of community that comes from sharing them in one place plays directly into Mayo Clinic's well-known reputation as a trusted healthcare resource.
+Of course, Mayo Clinic is no stranger to having multiple blogs and general healthcare marketing awesomeness, so its inclusion on this list shouldn't come as any surprise.

 In order for a hashtag-driven marketing campaign to be successful, it has to be memorable and worth sharing.